toolswatch/blackhat-arsenal-tools/README.md

 [Contact us in twitter](https://twitter.com/toolswatch)

+**Disclaimer**: Tools not demonstrated during a Black Hat Arsenal session will not be accepted

 ### How to Submit ?

 Submit your template to the **most one representative categor**y as a pull request.
 After review, we will reflect the change on the repo.